Bandit algorithms to emulate human decision making using probabilistic distortions: Proofs for K-armed bandits

 A similar argument works for \eqref{eq:karmmeanoutside}.
 Plugging the bounds on the events governed by \eqref{eq:optarmmeanoutside} and \eqref{eq:karmmeanoutside} into \eqref{eq:tkn} and taking expectations, we obtain

-The claim follows by plugging the inequality above into the definition of expected regret, and using the fact that $\Delta_k \leq M$ for all arms $k$, as it follows that the weight-distorted cost of any distribution bounded by $M$ again admits an upper bound of $M$. \end{proof}
+The claim follows by plugging the inequality above into the definition of expected regret, and using the fact that $\Delta_k \leq M$ for all arms $k$, as it follows that the weight-distorted reward of any distribution bounded by $M$ again admits an upper bound of $M$. $\blacksquare$

+\begin{remark} In the above proof, we have used simple union bounds for handling the random stopping times in the interest of readability.
+Note that improved techniques in the literature such as peeling arguments~\cite{bubeck2010jeux}, self-normalized concentration inequalities\cite{de2004self, bercu2008exponential} can also be used to obtain potentially better bounds. \end{remark}